Post by longearmage on Mar 28, 2010 2:46:51 GMT -5

 Known as the Headmaster of the Alizarin Academy in Marsember, Vennis is a bard who has travelled and performed widely around Cormyr.
 He is born of Cormyr and it is said he hails from Arabel originally, though he can be found all over the realm these days, with a penchant for Marsember, Suzail and Valkur's Roar as well as his native city.

 He has written several pieces regarding recent major events in Cormyr, in which he also been a participant in a number of them.
 For example, he has written a song on the siege of Marsember during the war with Sembia in which he himself fought in its defence.
-Similarly he has performed odes to the recent troubles in Valkur's Roar such as the Grand Melee, he himself being involved in such events as a Sheriff in the Reserve Inquisition.
+Similarly he has performed odes to the recent troubles in Valkur's Roar such as the Grand Melee, he himself being involved in such events as a Sheriff and Lieutenant in the Reserve Inquisition.

 Vennis is known as a man of many contacts around Cormyr and has wide and varied associates across the country from many different walks of life and viewpoints, including prominent adventurers and even members of the nobility, though his own beliefs, ambitions and motives are often shrouded in mystery.
 He himself is involved in a variety of business and theatrical ventures beyond the scope of the Academy, such as the Phoenix Theatre in Arabel, of which he is a founding Director, and he has recently purchased and renovated his own trading ship the 'Wandering Scholar'.

 In 1383 he travelled with the Ironsworn Mercenary Company to Starmantle and ended up pressganged into their navy in their war with Westgate.
 Vennis eventually rose to the position of Admiral of the Starmantle fleet and successfully defeated the Westgate naval forces and their Ravenskull pirate allies, despite being heavily outnumbered and outpowered.